-Members are ready to document any quick, courthouse, justice of the peace, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any courthouse, town hall, fast, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

-We are anxious to create a picture story chronicling your casual, unique, romantic, small wedding from beginning to end.
+We are anxious to create a picture story chronicling your religious, modern, unique, small wedding from beginning to end.
 In this sense, it is no different from any other event that we have covered.
 The emphasis is on documenting key moments, capturing spontaneous displays of emotion, telling your real love story, as well as creating artistic portraits and details.

 Map of Wedding Photojournalists Serving Palm Springs Couples

 3 Documentary Wedding Photographers...

 I grew up in New York, studied film and photography at Montana State University and spent five years as a newspaper photographer in Montana, New Mexico, and Colorado.
 Since 2005, I’ve been photographing weddings full time, traveling a lot and falling in love with color photography and Mexico.
 An old friend once said that "reality is more creative than I am."
 I love this!
 It took me a while to learn that my role as a photographer isn't about me or impressing other photographers.
 It's about the people and places I photograph and capturing what's real, not directed or trendy.
 Reality, whether pretty or not, is always the most beautiful.
 I don't use couples as props to win photo contests and will never tell you what to do or where to do it.
 I want to make art about you!
 [San Diego Wedding Photographer]